 You’ll get a letter before the hearing to let you know when and where it’ll take place.

 Your legal representative (for example, your barrister) will present your case to the judges.

 If you’re appealing a conviction, representatives from the prosecution will present the case against you.
-This won’t always happen if you appeal against a sentence.
+This will not always happen if you appeal against a sentence.

 If you do not get permission to appeal

-You’ll get a letter to let you know you haven’t been given permission.
+You’ll get a letter to let you know you have not been given permission.
 It’ll explain how the judge made their decision.

 You have the right to renew your application and ask a ‘full court’ of 2 or 3 judges to give you permission.
 The letter will tell you how to do this.